sahreal/kReservations/README.md

 This was built on Chrome and I did not do cross-browser testing.
 Its not far from being mobile ready but could use some work, that would be the last step in really bringing this app full circle.

-Update docker-compose to allow local database testing on multiple machines and increase security, without needing to create guest passwords to have access to Atlas.
+Update docker-compose to allow local database testing on multiple machines and increase security without needing to create guest passwords to have access to Atlas.

 I had built out a schema and database in order to build a way for the user to actually store and then later retrieve their confirmations, but wanted to focus on other aspects of this app.

 In the future, and in general, I tend to use styled-components, but found that the inline styling wasnt too intense so I ended up using pure CSS.
+I would update that going forward.

 ## Credits